10 Digital Asset Management Templates for Smarter File Tracking in 2026

 Why I like Accelo‘s template

 What I like about Accelo’s template is its ability to present complex campaign details in an easily digestible format.
 You can see exactly which assets and projects are active, paused, or missing resources at a glance.
-The side-by-side layout of assets, projects, and quotes helps reveal bottlenecks, such as underutilized time or unlinked value, without the user having to dig through multiple tabs.
+This makes it an ideal option for teams managing client-facing campaigns where assets, timelines, and budgets are tightly interconnected.
 Plus, the named ownership of each asset ensures accountability, which is crucial when managing multiple client-facing marketing tasks.

 9. Knack — Asset repository with tagging and access controls